shopping Barley grass - one variety

 nutty, nutritious barley

 Barley is a plant in the grass family cultivated as cereal grain.
 The plant is high in fiber, vitamins and minerals and lends a nutty flavor to foods and beverages.
 We provide Bulk barley grass powder which is typically used in cooking, smoothies and can also be made into capsules.
-If you are wondering what is barley grass powder used for, barley grass powder can be added to soups, stews, teas, cooked cereals, yogurt, dips, smoothies and breads to add additional vitamin C and minerals to your meals and drinks.
+Barley grass powder is commonly added to soups, stews, teas, cooked cereals, yogurt, dips, smoothies, and baked goods as a convenient way to incorporate additional vitamins and minerals into foods and beverages.
+Here at Monterey Bay Herb Co., you can buy barley grass at wholesale prices.

 Clicking "learn more" next to each variety will take you to individual product pages for details.